elemaudio/docs/docs/packages/web-renderer.md

 let core = new WebRenderer();
 ```

-No arguments provided; you can construct multiple WebRenderer's and run them through your
+No arguments provided; you can construct multiple WebRenderer instances and run them through your
 Web Audio application as you like.
 See `initialize()` for connecting to WebAudio.

 ### initialize